henrikgrubbe/dev-interview-case/README.md

 - Accessibility has been prioritized.
 - Keyboard and mouse support is available.
 - Oral presentation of the solution, including an explanation about decisions, reflections and possible limitations of the solution.
+  - The designs showcase a half-star/decimal rating, but that is truly optional!
+Only do it if it feels like a fun challenge.
+Your solution does not need to account for this type of behavior.

 ## Considerations and reflections